khycan/TankWar/README.md

 # TankWar
-# It's developed using lwjgl 3.
+# It's developed by Hyunseo Kim using lwjgl 3.
+# A very simple 3D game for my practice in opengl.